klamping/deck.narrator.js/README.md

 deck.narrator.js
 ================

-Module for deck.js to add audio narration to slides
+Module for deck.js to add audio narration to slides.

+## Blog Post

+This module is described in detail in the [Add Narration to Your Slide Deck With HTML5 Audio](http://html5hacks.com/blog/2013/06/17/add-narration-to-your-slide-deck-with-html5-audio/) post at html5hacks.com

 ## Usage